 Save Replies with the original

-If you move messages of of the Inbox, you can configure Outlook (all versions) to save replies with the original.
+If you move messages out of the Inbox, you can configure Outlook (all versions) to save replies with the original.

 Using Rules to file Sent items